 A STRUCTURED APPROACH TO AN UNSTRUCTURED ISSUE

-This model is built on three pillars:
+Our model is built on four pillars:

 A FIRST-MOVER ADVANTAGE